Whether you’re a first time visitor to Crosby Veterinary Clinic or an established client, we know you have questions.

 about cost, please contact us – we’d be happy to talk to you about your particular situation.

-Can I schedule an appointment?Yes.
-Although we are a first-come, first-serve clinic, we accept appointments for routine and/or wellness exam visits Monday thru Friday.
+Can I schedule an appointment?Yes, we accept appointments for routine and/or wellness exam visits Monday thru Friday.
 Please contact us to schedule your appointment.

 My pet needs dental work and/or a surgery.
 What steps should I take to schedule it?

 All dental work and surgeries are performed by appointment only.
 Prior to the procedure, we require our patients to be up- to-date on their vaccinations.
 We will also ask you to come in for a pre-op exam.
 Please contact the office for more information.

 Do you recommend yearly blood work as part of routine check-ups?